Menu

 This is good news for those struggling with past or present alcohol addiction, as it means they can still get the coverage they need without worrying about being penalised by their provider.

-If you or someone you know is struggling with alcoholism, please contact Insurance Hero today for a free and no-obligation quote.
+If you or someone you know is struggling with alcoholism, don’t hesitate to get in touch with Insurance Hero today for a free and no-obligation quote.